 Got your ingredients?
 Perfect.
-Now you just have to whisk the juices, shallots, honey, salt and pepper in a small bowl.
+Now you just have to whisk the juices, shallots, honey, and salt in a small bowl.
 Slowly pour in the oil while you continue to whisk to form an emulsion.

 And that’s it!
 You can whip this dressing up in no time, and it truly is the best way to top this amazing Watermelon Feta Salad.

 With summer around the corner, our ovens are looking forward to taking a break from regular use.
 No one wants to heat up the house more than necessary in the hot summer months in the south!
 Which is why many of my summer recipes are similar to this one, fresh, delicious, and mouthwatering.

 My mom doesn’t like to have the same salad twice in a week while I love to repeat some of my favorites.
 Of course, I’ve shared all my favorite salad recipes with you here, and you can always find salad inspiration with the recipes below.

 Some of these salads make great side dishes, while others can be an entire meal all on their own.
 I pack salads as cold lunches for the office several days a week (no reheating needed!), and all of these have gone in my work lunchbox in the past month.